* SIDC CPE points are recognised by FIMM, AICB and MIA

 - Explain the importance of risk oversight, ethical and compliance programmes and the consequences of failures in such programmes; and

-- Exercise judgement appropriately in dealing with issues of risk oversight and compliance brought to the attention of the board.
+- Discuss how to exercise judgement appropriately in dealing with issues of risk oversight and compliance brought to the board’s attention.

 Newly appointed directors and directors of CMSL holders